johndec/hackathon2025/README.md

    - Ensure you have Contributor role or higher
    - Verify OpenAI service access in your subscription

+4. **Error about unexpected keyword 'proxies'**
+   - If you get this error,
+   `Failed to generate response: Client.init() got an unexpected keyword argument 'proxies'"` Then some of your pip components may need updating.
+Do this and then run again.
+   `pip install --upgrade openai httpx`

 ### Cleanup
 To remove all deployed resources:
 ```powershell